lamudi-gmbh/android-phone-field/README.md

 android-phone-field
 ===================

-AndroidPhoneField is A small UI library that allows you to create phone fields with corresponding country flags, and validate the phone number using [libphonenumber](https://github.com/googlei18n/libphonenumber) from google.
+android-phone-field is A small UI library that allows you to create phone fields with corresponding country flags, and validate the phone number using [libphonenumber](https://github.com/googlei18n/libphonenumber) from google.

 ![alt text](https://raw.githubusercontent.com/lamudi-gmbh/android-phone-field/master/raw/phone-field.gif "Sample App")